 Maintaining the necessary documents and processes for an audit is always a challenge.
 On the run up to an external auditor arriving, employees can often be found dotting the I’s and crossing the T’s to ensure everything is in order.

 Documents stored digitally in a HR management system are audit ready.
-Organisations can adhere to compliance regulations along with the document control procedure in place.
+Organisations can adhere to compliance regulations along with having a document control procedure in place.
 Documents can be easily found and auditors can be given read only access to view the information they need for themselves.

 With the changes organisations have faced since the start of the Covid Pandemic, it’s understandable that HR processes have been under enormous pressure when adapting to a large portion of the workforce now working from home.